symfony-cmf/symfony-cmf-docs/components/routing/dynamic.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This component provides a ``RegisterRouteEnhancersPass``.
 If you use the
-Symfony2 Dependency Injection Container, you can use this compiler pass to
+`Symfony2 Dependency Injection Component`_, you can use this compiler pass to
 register all enhancers having a specific tag with the dynamic router::

     use Symfony\Cmf\Component\Routing\DependencyInjection\Compiler\RegisterRouterEnhancersPass;
     use Symfony\Component\DependencyInjection\ContainerBuilder;

+    // a ContainerBuilder
-    $container = ... // ContainerBuilder
+    $container = ...;

-    $pass = new RegisterRouterEnhancersPass();
+    $pass = new RegisterRouterEnhancersPass('cmf_routing.dynamic_router', 'dynamic_router_route_enhancer');
-    $pass->process($container);
+    $container->addCompilerPass($pass);

+After adding the passes and configuring the container builder, you continue
+with compiling the container as explained in the
+`Symfony2 DI Component compilation section`_.

+You can optionally configure the dynamic router service name.
+The compiler pass
+will modify this service definition to register the enhancers when the dynamic
+router is loaded from the container.
+The default name if you do not specify
+anything is ``cmf_routing.dynamic_router``.

+You can also configure the tag name you want to use with the second argument to
+the compiler pass constructor.
+If you don't, the default tag is
-The defalt tag is ``dynamic_router_route_enhancer``.
+``dynamic_router_route_enhancer``.
 If you are using the
-Symfony2 CMF RoutingBundle, this tag is already active with the default name.
+:doc:`Symfony2 CMF RoutingBundle<../../bundles/routing/introduction>`, this tag is
+already active with the default name.

 Linking a Route with a Content
 ------------------------------